xaawii/car-registry/README.md

 Users with the role 'ADMIN' have access to all endpoints.
 They can delete users, perform CRUD actions on brands and cars, and upload a CSV file to populate the database with brands and cars.

 # Docker Compose Configuration
-Below is the docker-compose.yaml file that facilitates running this API on Docker:
+Below is the docker-compose.yaml file that facilitates running this API on Docker.

+**IMPORTANT:** Replace `SECRET_KEY` with your own Base64-encoded secret key.
 ```yaml
 services:
   mysql: